|

 the tour in 2004 after missing out in 2003 due to injury but further

-injury has prevented him from playing since.
-Currently ranked 28 in
+injury has prevented him from playing since and has dropped out of

 |